A powerful tool to explore conceptual scenarios when designing innovative products.

 Somebody.
 This direction referenced humans traits to donate the design a friendly and communicative feeling.
 Shapes were softer like the human body, while maintaining a distinct simplicity to emphasise the approachability of the object.
 The use of LEDS and light animations, alongside voice contributed donating the design a lively personality.

 A part of me.
-This direction displayed a more organic and complex look, strongly referencing the natural word.
+This direction displayed a more organic and complex look, strongly referencing the natural world.
 Parametric textures and sophisticated patterns were used to donate the product a feeling of something beyond industrial, almost natural in its complexity and elegance.